Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Empirical Evaluation

 \subsection{Characterization of Transport Phenomena}

 We now examine the ability of \mname{}, when paired with a suitable Wasserstein distance model, to accurately characterize transport phenomena, specifically the dimensions along which transport occurs.
-We first artificially generate transport phenomena with ground-truth from three multivariate time series datasets, `Air Quality', `Electricity', and `Appliances', as described in Supplementary Note~D. Denoting the multivariate time series $x_1, x_2, \dots$ with periodicity $T$, we generate the source and target distributions
+We first artificially generate transport phenomena with ground-truth from three multivariate time series datasets, `Air Quality', `Electricity', and `Appliances', as described in \supp{E}.
+Denoting the multivariate time series $x_1, x_2, \dots$ with periodicity $T$, we generate the source and target distributions

-where $t$ is the source time (e.g.\ $7$\,am in the morning), $t + \Delta t$ is the target time (e.g.\ $9$\,am in the morning, i.e.\ two hours later), and $T$ is the periodicity of the time series ($24$ hours in our experiments).
-We only retain coupled points from the same day, i.e.\ $0 \leq t < t + \Delta t \leq 23$.
+where $t$ is the source time (e.g.~$7$\,am in the morning), $t + \Delta t$ is the target time (e.g.~$9$\,am in the morning, i.e.~two hours later), and $T$ is the periodicity of the time series ($24$ hours in our experiments).
+We only retain coupled points from the same day, i.e.~$0 \leq t < t + \Delta t \leq 23$.
 A ground-truth estimate of the transport along a specific dimension $i$ can then be obtained by computing: